motion/orbit/notes/site.md

+# Site

+---

+Section 1: Header

 # (Home) Orbit - The Decentralized OS

-potential lead-lines:

-- Search everything

-name of it:

-- The Decentralized OS
-- Decentralized Operating Layer
-- Personal OS

-Orbit is a smart operating layer above Mac, Windows, and Linux.
-It unifies your cloud knowledge and gives you amazing search.
-But that's just the beginning.

-# Take control

-You not only don't control your information at all, but you also have almost no control over how you experience and manage it.

-Orbit gives both of them back to you.

-## Your Data

-Orbit syncs data 100% privately to your device, we never even have access your keys.
-For once your Slack, Jira, Confluence, Gmail, Drive, and many other integrations can live privately, instantly, and easily accessible right on your desktop.

-## Your Apps

-But that's just where it starts.
-Orbit is an entire app platform that gives you, the end user, control.
-Our biggest feature is putting the individual in charge.
-Now you can extend, manage, script, and visualize information with complete control, without ever risking a bit of your data.
+- A Home for Teams
+- Apps for Teams

+It's time we got a new deal on how we operate.
+Orbit unifies your cloud knowledge privately on your computer, while giving your team a home.

+We've built four amazing apps to start.
+Search, People, Topics, and Lists.
+They let you unify team knowledge and stay in sync with ease.
+Reduce notification noise, find information with ease, and curate your team knowledge with a beautiful, easy to use and smart new operating system.

 ---

+Section 2: Apps

+# Unified knowledge

+We've built four amazing apps to start, but that's just the beginning.
+Orbit is designed from the ground up to be a new type of operating system.
+Every app is built using the same primitives, meaning they are fast, consistent, and work together across your unified team data.

+## Search

+- Instant, smart, private unified search

+## People

+- Aggregated profiles with expert topics for each person

+## Topics

+- See what's trending, curate a vocabulary for your team.

+## Lists

+- Organize your team information with lightweight lists.

+---

+Section 3: Vision

+We operate more and more in silos.

+---

-# (Apps)
+# Apps

+We've built

 Advantages: